Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
-Title 46 of the 1976 Code is amended by adding:
+Chapter 55, Title 46 of the 1976 Code is amended to read:

 (1) 'Cannabidiol' or 'CBD' means the compound by the same name derived from the hemp variety of the Cannabis sativa L. plant.